 UI design is concerned with visual elements like graphic design but focuses more on the elements that users interact with.
 It focuses more on the design of a website or app.
 It can include buttons, color schemes, input fields, animations, and drop-down menus.

-Ready to specialize your freelance business in graphic design?
-The Live Free Academy program gives you actionable steps to help you build your freelance business today!
+After learning the tasks a graphic designer does on a daily basis are you ready to specialize in graphic design?
+You could start your freelance business today, and start working as a graphic designer or working with graphic designers.
+The Live Free Academy program gives you actionable steps to help you build your freelance business every day-all from home!